issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

 Algorithm/Interaction
   This defines an interaction.
-  This has children, "IType", "VType", "NBody", "EBase", and "VertexDensity".
+  This has children, "IType", "VType", "NBody", "EBase", "VertexDensity", and "Sign".
   ::

     <Algorithm>